eosdac/eosdac-contracts/daccustodian/README.md

 ##### Parameters:

-    cand  - The account id for the candidate nominating.
+	cand		- The account id for the candidate nominating. dac_id		- The ID for the DAC

 ##### Post Condition:

 The candidate should still be present in the candidates table and be set to inactive.
 If the were recently an elected custodian there may be a time delay on when they can unstake their tokens from the contract.
 If not they will be able to unstake their tokens immediately using the unstake action.

 ---
-### resigncust
+### resigncuste

 This action is used to resign as a custodian.